alexiusacademia/fynesimplechart/tutorials/INDEX.md

 ## 🏆 Completion Certificate

-After completing all 13 tutorials, you will be able to:
+After completing all 14 tutorials, you will be able to:
 - ✅ Create professional scatter and line charts
+- ✅ Build bar charts for categorical data
 - ✅ Customize colors, sizes, and styles
 - ✅ Work with multiple data series
 - ✅ Handle negative values and all quadrants